Spyro Gyra: Recent years

 On December 19, 2022, the band announced on Facebook that Tom Schuman planned to move to Europe and would play his final shows with the band in February 2023.
 On December 28, 2022, the band announced that Chris Fischer would be their new keyboardist starting in March 2023.

+In 2024, the group toured in celebration of its 50th anniversary.

-Former Members
+Former members

-Original bassist Jim Kurzdorfer died of cancer in 2011.
+Original bassist Jim Kurzdorfer died of cancer on April 26, 2011.

 Former drummer Ted Reinhardt died in an airplane crash on March 4, 2015, at the age of 63.

 Mallet player Dave Samuels died on April 22, 2019, due to an undisclosed long-term illness.

 Original former guitarist Freddy Rapillo died on March 24, 2021.